Causes of World War I: Other views

+While some bankers and industrialists tried to curb Wilhelm II away from war, their efforts ended in failure.
+There is no evidence they ever received a direct response from the Kaiser, chancellor, or foreign secretary or that their advice was discussed in depth by the Foreign Office or the General Staff.
+The German leadership measured power not in financial ledgers but land and military might.

+Hamilton argued that, generally speaking, the European business leaders were in favour of profits and peace allowed for stability and investment opportunities across national borders, but war brought the disruption of trade, the confiscation of holdings, and the risk of increased taxation.
+While arms manufacturers could make money selling weapons at home, they could also lose access to foreign markets.
+Krupp, a major arms manufacturer, started the war with 48 million marks in profits but ended it 148 million marks in debt, and the first year of peace saw further losses of 36 million marks.

 William Mulligan argues that while economic and political factors were often interdependent, economic factors tended towards peace.
 Prewar trade wars and financial rivalries never threatened to escalate into conflict.
 Governments would mobilise bankers and financiers to serve their interests, rather than the reverse.
 The commercial and financial elite recognized peace as necessary for economic development and used its influence to resolve diplomatic crises.
 Economic rivalries existed but were framed largely by political concerns.
 Prior to the war, there were few signs that the international economy stood for war in the summer of 1914.